QuantConnect/Lean/.vscode/readme.md

 <h4>Local</h4>

-To debug locally we must run the program locally using either the launch option “Launch Mono” (requires Mono but allows for C# debug at the same time) or Terminal > Run Task > “Run Application”.
+To debug locally we must run the program locally using the programmed task found under Terminal > Run Task > “Run Application”.
 Once Lean is started you should see the messages in Figure 2.

 If the message is displayed, use the launch option “Attach to Python (Local)”.
 Then press run, VS Code will now enter and debug any breakpoints you have set in your python algorithm.